Olympic champ Semenya did not get a fair hearing in sex eligibility case, human rights court rules

 The court's 17-judge highest chamber said in a 15-2 vote that Semenya had some of her rights to a fair hearing violated at Switzerland's Supreme Court, where she had appealed against a ruling by the Court of Arbitration for Sport in favor of track's World Athletics.

-However, on the question of Semenya being discriminated against in Swiss courts, the European court in Strasbourg, France, did not pronounce — to the frustration of four of the 17 judges in a partial dissent to the majority view.
+However, the court declined to rule on several other aspects of Semenya’s case, including on the question of whether she was discriminated against in Swiss courts.
+The European court in Strasbourg, France, said those issues were outside Switzerland's jurisdiction, although four of the 17 judges gave a partial dissent to the majority view.

 Semenya later posted on social media a photo of herself in the court chamber with a message a three raised fists symbolizing her fight for justice.